niebardzo/niebardzo.github.io/_posts/2021-01-12-oswe-review.md

 ## Context

 At the point when I started the AWAE course, I was working as the Web Application and Cloud Penetration Tester in a big financial company.
 As a part of my training budget, I have been bought 90 days of AWAE lab time.
-Compare with PWK/OSCP where I have rooted 35 machines (which was enough to the OSCP pass the exam on the first attempt), in AWAE I have been able to complete all learning materials with all extra miles in 90 days without rashing too much.
+Compare with PWK/OSCP where I have rooted 35 machines (which was enough to pass the OSCP exam on the first attempt), in AWAE I have been able to complete all learning materials with all extra miles in 90 days without rashing too much.
 If you pay for the course from your pocket, I recommend buying 60 days of AWAE lab time, especially when you have bug bounty/penetration testing experience and you can read other's people code.

 ## AWAE Course